1. Improve your password habits

 A password manager like LastPass makes it easy to create strong, unique passwords with a built-in password generator, plus manage, synchronize and access their passwords across all their devices and all browsers.

 Passwords also require regular updates – 87% of services don't even know if they have had a data breach*.
-LastPass allows businesses to vet and spot reused and leaked employee passwords within a convenient security dashboard.
+LastPass allows businesses to vet and spot reused and leaked employee passwords within a convenient security dashboard and dark web monitoring.

 Phishing, smishing (text or SMS), and vishing (voice call) attacks are getting increasingly elegant and harder to recognize – until after your data has been stolen.